A representation formula of the viscosity solution of the contact Hamilton-Jacobi equation and its applications: One dimensional variational problems

 \section{One dimensional variational problems}

 The following results are useful in the proof of the existence and regularity of the minimizers in (\ref{T-}), which all come from \cite{One} and \cite{gam}.
-The results in the present section were proved for the case in the Euclidean space $\mathbb R^n$.
-One can easily generalize them for the case in the Riemannian manifold $M$.
+The results in \cite{One,gam} were stated for the case in the Euclidean space $\mathbb R^n$.
+It is not difficult to generalize them for the case in the Riemannian manifold $M$.